 We continue to experience rapid growth in our customer base and have significantly expanded our operations during the last several years.
-In particular, we are aggressively investing in: significant expansion of our cloud infrastructure and associated service capacity; our global sales, marketing and operations activities and personnel; and additional office facility lease commitments and administrative employees.
-Our employee headcount has increased to 963 as of September 30, 2012 from 491 as of September 30, 2011, and we plan on adding over 181 employees during the remainder of 2012.
-We signed new leases for a larger corporate office in San Diego in February 2012 and additional office space in San Jose in April 2012 and Amsterdam in September 2012 and are currently seeking to further expand our San Jose and London offices.
+In particular, we are aggressively investing in: significant expansion of our cloud-based infrastructure and associated service capacity; our global sales, marketing and operations activities and personnel; and additional office facility lease commitments and administrative employees.
+Our employee headcount has increased to 1,269 as of March 31, 2013 from 728 as of March 31, 2012.
+We signed new leases for a larger corporate office in San Diego in February 2012, additional office space in Amsterdam in September 2012, in Santa Clara in November 2012 and in London in December 2012.
 In addition, we hired new senior management in 2011 and 2012.
-Our rapid growth has placed, and will continue to place, a significant strain on our administrative and operational infrastructure, facilities and other resources.
-Our ability to manage our operations and growth will require us to continue to expand our sales force, facilities, infrastructure and operations, and to refine our operational, financial and management controls, human resource policies, and reporting systems and procedures.
-For instance, in 2012 we have been implementing a new financial enterprise resource planning system to help manage our future growth and are in the process of integrating that system with our customer relationship management system.
-If we fail to efficiently expand our sales force, operations, cloud infrastructure or IT and financial systems, or if we fail to implement or maintain effective internal controls and procedures, our costs and expenses may increase more than we plan and we may lose the ability to close customer opportunities, enhance our existing service, develop new applications, satisfy customer requirements, respond to competitive pressures or otherwise execute our business plan.
-Additionally, as our operating expenses increase in anticipation of the growth of our business, if such growth does not meet our expectations, our financial results likely would be harmed.
+Our rapid growth has placed, and will continue to place, a significant strain on our administrative and operational infrastructure facilities and other resources.
+Our ability to manage our operations and growth will require us to continue to expand our sales force, facilities, infrastructure and operations, and refine our operational, financial and management controls, human resource policies, and reporting systems and procedures.
+For instance, in 2012 we implemented a new financial enterprise resource planning system to help manage our future growth and are in the process of integrating that system with our customer relationship management system.
+If we fail to efficiently expand our sales force, operations, cloud-based infrastructure or IT and financial systems, or if we fail to implement or maintain effective internal controls and procedures, our costs and expenses may increase more than we plan and we may lose the ability to close customer opportunities, enhance our existing service, develop new applications, satisfy customer requirements, respond to competitive pressures or otherwise execute our business plan.
+Additionally, as our operating expenses increase in anticipation of the growth of our business, if such growth does not meet ou